- Service sites available at multiple locations across RI including Providence, Newport, and Woonsocket

 Are you passionate about affordable housing access and community development?
 Do you have a knack for helping people solve problems?

 If so, we’d love to talk to you about joining the Accessing Home AmeriCorps team – to serve as an advocate for low-income Rhode Island families experiencing housing instability.
+Learn about some of our alumni here.

 What We Do